 Please contact Gary Brown.

-Kalapa Valley is a Shambhala community pilgrimage site which is open to the general public during daylight hours.
+Kalapa Valley is a Shambhala community pilgrimage destination which is open to the general public to visit and enjoy during daylight hours.

-A three-bedroom house looks onto a large pasture a kilometer within Kalapa Valley.
-The house provides three bed rooms, two with queen sized beds and one with two twins.
+A three-bedroom house looks onto a large pasture a kilometre within Kalapa Valley.
+The house provides three bed-rooms, two with queen sized beds and one with two twins.
 To make your visit and departure comfortable we encourage our guests to bring their own linens.
-There are linens, towels and blankets in the house for use of guests if required.
+There are linens, towels and blankets in the house for emergency use of guests if required.
 Any linens used must be washed, dried and folded before departure.
-There is a sitting area with a shrine, couches and woodstove, it provides a comfortable environment for individuals, small groups and families to enjoy the valley.
+There is a sitting area with a Shambhala shrine, couches and wood stove, which provides a comfortable environment for individuals, small groups and families to enjoy the valley.
 The house has a full kitchen with cooking and eating utensils, washer and dryer, bathroom with shower and back up electric heat.

-At the conclusion of their stay, guests are responsible to leave the house in tidy order.
-This includes complete vacuuming and surface cleaning, cleaning any linens or towels and taking out the trash.
+At the conclusion of their stay, guests are responsible to return the house to the tidy order in which it was found .
+This includes a complete vacuuming and surface cleaning, the washing of any linens or towels used and taking out the trash.

-Rental of the house does not guarantee complete privacy within the valley, which always remains open to day-hikers and campers.
+Understand that staying in the house does not guarantee complete privacy within the Valley, which always remains open to day-hikers and campers.
 While meditation is encouraged, strict retreats with boundaries are not possible and should not be expected.

 Please contact Gary Brown for further details.